lanl/scico/docs/source/install.rst

 From GitHub
 -----------

-SCICO can be downloaded from the `GitHub repo
+The development version SCICO can be downloaded from the `GitHub repo
 <https://github.com/lanl/scico>`_.
 Note that, since the SCICO repo has
 a submodule, it should be cloned via the command
 ::